-1. Between March and October 2020, we will conduct a series of Community Conversations in each federal electorate to identify a community leader capable of representing the movement in the 2022 federal election.
+1. Between March and October 2020, we will conduct a Community Search in each federal electorate to identify a community leader capable of representing their community in the 2022 federal election.

 2. Participants at the end of October 2020 will be eligible to vote in their federal electorate in a Community Preselection of a federal candidate of the movement in the 2022 federal election.

 3. Participants at the end of June 2021 will be eligible to vote in their state or territory in a Community Preselection of a lead Senate candidate in the 2022 federal election.